-Both you and I have read a ton of blogs about the top five WordPress plugins, the ten best WordPress themes for your website and the mind-boggling 100 Best WordPress plugins as recommended by 1stdesigner?
+We’ve all read a ton of blogs with eye-catching titles like the top fifty WordPress plugins, the ten best WordPress themes for your website and the mind-boggling 100 Best WordPress plugins as recommended by 1stdesigner?
 Personally, I stopped reading after 20 plugins.

 An essential plugin that protects your WordPress install from hackers, spammers and pranksters.
 Used on over 900,000 sites and updated on a regular basis by the plugin developers, it protects my sites on a daily basis and occasionally when I’m bored I’ll have a read of the logs it generates to see how well it’s performing.

 It’s simple, and it’s for CSS.
 What else can I say?
 It’s light-weight plugin that is very stable and makes customising any website effortless.
 The plugin interface is white on black and with colour-coded classes and id’s you can easily spot if you’ve mistyped some styles.
 90,000 people can’t be wrong.